Experimental investigation relating free-surface features to sub-surface turbulence

 Each bilge pump is connected to an individual solid-state relay, enabling independent on/off control.
 These relays are triggered by digital signals from an NI sbRIO9636 controller board programmed in LabVIEW.
 The controller executes a pre-programmed sequence of time-stamped commands based on the ``sunbathing" algorithm introduced by \cite{variano2008}.
 This algorithm controls the firing pattern of the synthetic jets by independently turning each pump on or off for durations randomly sampled from Gaussian distributions with defined means and variances for the on- and off-times.
-This decoupled actuation prevents synchronized firing across the array and maintains a steady statistical fraction of active jets, promoting approximately homogeneous, isotropic turbulence with minimal mean flow in the central region of the tank.
-In order to match the simulation set-up in \citet{guoInteractionDeformableFree2010}, we used only the two bottom rows of pumps on both sides (sixteen in total) to generate turbulence in this setup.
-The mean on-duration was $3$\,s, with a standard deviation of $1$~s.
-This corresponds to a source fraction of $\phi = 0.25$, representing the average proportion of active jets across the full array.
+This decoupled actuation prevents synchronized firing across the array and maintains a steady statistical fraction of active jets, promoting approximately homogeneous, isotropic turbulence (HIT) with minimal mean flow in the central region of the tank, although this is not explicitly the objective here.
+In order to produce a flow roughly similar to the simulation of \citet{guoInteractionDeformableFree2010} (the same data as used by BA and AA), we only actuate the two bottom rows of pumps on both sides (sixteen in total) to generate turbulence in the deepest part of the tank and allow that flow to advect upwards and impinge on and deform the surface.
+This means that the topmost actuated pumps are located at $265$~mm from the surface.

+The produced flows are turbulent, but are not HIT, nor are they meant to be, as HIT in this facility does not have sufficient energy to significantly deform the surface.
+The mean on-duration of the actuation was $3$\,s, with a standard deviation of $1$~s.
+This corresponds to a source fraction of $\phi = 0.25$, representing the average portion of active jets across the full array.
 While a pump is active, its power level is controlled by adjusting the amplitude of the signal, which regulates the effective voltage supplied to the pump, and thus controls the jet velocity.
-In this study, we investigate two pump power settings, where all active pumps operated at either $25\%$ power (case B), or $50\%$ power (case A) to examine the effect of jet strength on the resulting turbulence structures.
+In this study, we investigate two pump power settings, where all active pumps operated at either $50\%$ power (Case A), or $25\%$ power (Case B) to examine the effect of jet strength on the resulting turbulence structures.